aaugustin/django-sesame/README.rst

 The signature algorithm is Blake2 in keyed mode.
 A unique key is derived by hashing the ``SECRET_KEY`` setting and relevant ``SESAME_*`` settings.

 By default the signature length is 10 bytes.
-You can ajust it to any value between 1 and 64 bytes with the ``SESAME_SIGNATURE_SIZE`` setting.
+You can adjust it to any value between 1 and 64 bytes with the ``SESAME_SIGNATURE_SIZE`` setting.

 If you need to invalidate all tokens, set the ``SESAME_KEY`` setting to a new